pcko1/tradingview-crypto-signals/README.md

 # tradingview-crypto-signals
 A local HTTP server to fetch cryptocurrency BUY/SELL signals from [TradingView](http://tradingview.com/), that wraps the `tradingview_ta` python [package](https://github.com/deathlyface/python-tradingview-ta).
-The returned data are in JSON format and can be easily parsed using any language.
+The returned data are in JSON format and are language-agnostic.

 ## Example